-I am the Director of the Margaret Jones Wyllie '45 Engineering Program and Professor in the Department of Physics and Engineering at Sweet Briar College.
-I teach courses in engineering, physics, and from time to time, chemistry and education.
+I am the Director of the Margaret Jones Wyllie '45 Engineering Program and Professor in the Department of Engineering and Physics at Sweet Briar College.
+I teach undergraduate courses in engineering and physics and graduate courses in education.

 We are proud to be the 2nd women's college in the US with an ABET accredited engineering degree.